entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is 0.

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Eurycaraspis incilis* should be revised from - to ?, because of no preserved Infradentary.

 293. Infradentary foramen and groove: (0) present; (1) absent.